uberkael/dspick/README.md

 Like Navi, but with DSPy under the hood.\
 Ask, Get a CLI command, Done.

+Generates CLI commands from natural language descriptions.

+- Can generate multiple commands in sequence.

+- It's context-aware, considering previous commands in the pipeline.

+- Provides multilingual support depending on the LLM use.

+- Compatible with major providers like OpenAI, Anthropic, and Ollama.

+- Includes an optimizer to refine accuracy.

+- Rate limits to manage API quotas.

+- Configurable via interactive tool or config file.

 ## Usage

 Describe the desired action and press the shortcut (default `ctrl+g`).